Package 'curl'

 The main difference between curl_download and curl_fetch_disk is that curl_download checks the http status code before starting the download, and raises an error when status is non-successful.
 The behavior of curl_fetch_disk on the other hand is to proceed as normal and write the error page to disk in case of a non success response.

+The curl_download function does support resuming and removes the temporary file if the download did not complete successfully.
 For a more advanced download interface which supports concurrent requests and resuming large files, have a look at the multi_download function.

 Value